qdrant/bfb/README.md

           Use keyword payloads.
 Defines how many different keywords there are in the payload --search-hnsw-ef <SEARCH_HNSW_EF>
           `hnsw_ef` parameter used during search
+      --search-with-payload
-  -h, --help
+          Whether to request payload in search results -h, --help
           Print help information
   -V, --version